 - You want to build a higher quality home, but want to choose where to put the extra investment into energy efficiency

 While many drafting offices may promote one compliance path over another, we feel that as the owner and/or builder that it should be up to you to make an informed decision.
-We are happy to provide Code compliance via Prescriptive Path, Prescriptive with Trade-off, or Performance Path.
+We are happy to provide Code compliance via Prescriptive Path or Performance Path.
 If you are still unsure which path to choose, come talk to us!Share